Join Us

 You may have to pivot a couple of times or offer different services here and there before finding what lands best.
 Consider embracing a different way of getting through your work.
 The most important thing right now is to never take your eye off of your business’s True North.
 You must take aligned action.

 Your projects and initiatives still need to be aligned with your core mission, vision, and values.
 One of the ways that you can produce quickly and fail often is by embracing agile and lean.
-These were methodologies for software development, but they are also great ways to handle complexity and uncertainty.
-The beauty of agile is you’re planning no more than two weeks out.
+These were methodologies for software development, but they're also great ways to handle complexity and uncertainty.
+The beauty of agile is that you’re planning no more than two weeks out.

-Given the current circumstances, agile is perfect.
+Given current circumstances, agile is perfect.
 You take the project you’re working on and break it into small, manageable pieces.
 Collaboration and communication with your customers and team are keys to success alongside integrating continuous improvement.
-Instead of planning out an entire project or initiative as a whole that might take several months, you’re just planning out enough to get you through the first two weeks and then a little bit longer.
+Instead of planning out an entire project or initiative that might take several months, you’re planning out enough to get you through the first two weeks and then a little bit longer.

 If we take on too much at one time, then we’re putting all of our eggs in one basket.
 I’m advising my clients to break things up into small, manageable pieces so that they’re more able to navigate and shift and change.